getdish/dish/docs/developer-setup.md

 can be easily run with Docker Compose: https://docs.docker.com/compose/install/

 When working with Dish's Docker images you'll often need to be logged into our Docker

 Registry: `./dishctl.sh dish_docker_login`.
 Currently we use Google Cloud's Docker registry, so you'll likely be asked to install the GCloud SDK.
+After installing Gcloud for the first time, run: `./dishctl.sh gcloud_init`.

 Some helper commands to get started:

 - `yarn bootstrap`: builds the base image
 - `yarn start` will run docker-compose for local development

 Once you're logged in and have Docker Compose installed, go to the root of this repo and run:

 `docker-compose up`

 For initial installation you may need to run this command a few times so postgres can generate encryption keys.
+You will also need to use an `init` arg to the first migrations run:

+`./dishctl.sh db_migrate_local init`

 When you need to rebuild the containers to update their code run: